tinuzz/pyp/README.md

 * send the data over the network with the protocol of your choice, for example MQTT

-Currently, the only implemented output plugin is a file writer called *datafile*.
-Output plugins are usually data-specific.
+Currently, the only implemented generic output plugins are a pretty printer called *print* and a file writer called *datafile*.
+Output plugins are usually not data-agnostic.
 I mean, for an output plugin to be able to write to an SQL database, you would likely have to create a schema and write data-specific SQL queries.

 ## Pipeline and data